hoangduytran/blender-manual/manual/render/shader_nodes/textures/image.rst

    :align: right
    :alt: Image Texture Node.

-The *Image Texture* is used to add an image file as a texture.
+Used for applying an image as a texture.

 Inputs
 ======

 Vector
+   3D coordinate that's projected onto the 2D image using the selected *Projection* method.
+   The node then outputs the color and alpha at this projected point.

+   This slot is usually connected to an output of the :doc:`/render/shader_nodes/input/texture_coordinate`.
-   Texture coordinate for texture look-up.
-If this socket is left unconnected, UV coordinates from the active UV render layer are used.
+   If left unconnected, the coordinate is taken from the object's active UV map (with Z = 0).

 Properties
 ==========

 Image
-   Image data-block used as the image source.
+   Image data-block to use.
-   More settings can be found in :menuselection:`Sidebar --> Item --> Properties`:
-   These include options to control the alpha channel along with addition options for the color space.
-   These addition options are documented with the rest of :ref:`Common Image Settings <editors-image-image-settings-common>`.

 Interpolation
    Method to scale images up or down for rendering.